Working memory training: Strategies

 Common strategies used in working memory training include repetition of the tasks, giving feedback such as tips to improve one's performance to both the parents and the individual, positive reinforcement from those conducting the study as well as parents through praise and rewarding, and the gradual adjustment of the task difficulty from trial to trial.
 More explicitly used strategies by the individual include rehearsal of material, chunking, pairing mental images with the material, mnemonics, and other meta-cognitive strategies.
 The latter strategies have been learned and there is a conscious awareness of their use.

+Exercise is also an important strategy in improving working memory.
+When complex motor learning is paired with specific working memory demands, engaging in long-term coordinative exercise may enhance the brain's ability to share neural resources when managing similar working memory tasks.
+Additionally, different exercise strategies were found to be beneficial for adults compared to adolescents.

 Training setup and evaluation

-Before training commences participants complete pre-training verbal and visuo-spatial tasks, which are additionally completed in the study's follow-up as post-training tasks.
+Before training commences, participants complete pre-training verbal and visuo-spatial tasks, which are additionally completed in the study's follow-up as post-training tasks.
 Pre-training and post-training tasks vary, some studies use verbal and visuo-spatial tasks along with slightly different tasks; referred to as "nontrained tasks."
 Klingberg et al. used visuo-spatial tasks, a Span board, the Stroop task, Raven's coloured progressive matrices, and a choice reaction time task, during pre-training and post-training.
 Holmes et al. used a nonword recall task, mazes memory task, listening recall, and the "odd one-out" task.
 By using tasks that differ from ones in the study, laboratory results can demonstrate transfer effects if high scores are achieved, since these were not learned during training.

 The training itself is set up in studies so that participants attend a set number of sessions over a given period of time that widely varies between studies.
 This can vary anywhere from two weeks to a span of eight weeks.
 The time spent in sessions also ranges, with some studies being as short as fifteen minutes to other studies lasting forty minutes.
 Studies can take place in the lab, or even at home with researchers keeping in touch through weekly phone calls.
 There is no universal way to set up the training schedule, since all schedules tended to vary to at least to some degree.
 The effects are tested immediately after training is completed and again a few months after, or even up to a year later, to see if the training outcomes are still in place.
 Testing and evaluation can be based on the measures of academic efficiency, ratings of the individual's symptoms from teachers and parents, comparing the experimental to the control groups of the study, and self-report measures.